paluh/code-formatter/README.md

 ## Customizing formatters

+### Base formatters

+Default formatters (`code_formatter.base`) follow simple logic:

+    * use as much space as possible (it tries to find formatting with maximal width, which is lower or equal to given value)

+    * if you use `force` parameter in `format_code` helper it uses above strategy, but in case of failure (desired width is to small for given statement) it tries to find smallest possible width which allows formatting

+Above algorithm generates really compact formatting and is quite easy to follow and test.
+And what is really important, it is quite simple and we all know that "simple is better than complex"... so I've decided to use it as a base.
+But as "readability counts" there is a lot of space for possible customization of formatting strategy.
+I've created `extras` package for such extentions (contributions welcome).

+### Custom formatters

 You can easily customize single or bunch of formatters - subclass given formatter and override it's `_format_code` method.
 Lets use some fancy formatter (from `code_formatter.extras`) as an example:

     >>> from format_code improt base, format_code